lathk/openshift-deployment/README.md

 # openshift-hybrid-install

-This repo is used for the installation of the OCP cluster based on OVA template from Red Hat for Master+Infra nodes and HPE Synergy BareMetal Servers for Workers.
+This repo is used for the installation of the OpenShift Container Platform 4 based on OVA template from Red Hat for Master+Infra nodes and HPE Synergy BareMetal Servers for Workers.

 ## Pre-requisites